 Kids Museum St.Gallen

-Since 2007, the History and Ethnology Museum has been home to a special children’s museum.
+Since 2007, the Culture Museum has been home to a special children’s museum.
 It’s one of the most popular and most visited places in the museum.
 There is much to discover and try out for small and big visitors.
 You can walk a barefoot-path which takes you back about 100 years.
 Children can play and experience for example, how the toys of their grandparents looked like.

 more pictures will follow later…